Are you solving a similar problem?

 Error number 8: Insufficient information about GDPR in the GTC

-Mistake number 9: Making changes to the general terms and conditions for e-shops
+Error number 9: Making changes to the general terms and conditions for the e-shop

-Tip: Keep in mind that if the change is made, the customer has the option to opt out of the new rules and cancel the contract.
+Tip: Keep in mind that if you change, the customer has the option to opt out of the new rules and cancel the contract.

 Summary at the end – learn from the mistakes in the terms and conditions